Skip to content

 output = model(**input, labels=label)

-Note: This model is not fine-tuned for any specific task.
-You will need to fine-tune the model on a downstream task to use it for nucleotide classification or regression.
+This model is not fine-tuned for any specific task.
+You will need to fine-tune the model on a downstream task to use it for token classification or regression.

 Here is how to use this model as backbone to fine-tune for a nucleotide-level task in PyTorch: